lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda.md

 ## Overview

 AWS Lambda lets you run code without provisioning or managing servers.

-Lambda-based applications are composed of functions triggered by events.

-With serverless computing, your application still runs on servers, but all the server management is done by AWS.
+Your application runs on servers that are managed by AWS.

-Lambda functions:
-- Consist of code and any associated dependencies.
-- Configuration information is associated with the function.
-- You specify the configuration information when you create the function.
-- API provided for updating configuration data.

-Use cases: web backends, IoT backends, mobile backends, data processing, ...

-You specify the amount of memory you need allocated to your Lambda functions.
-AWS Lambda allocates CPU power proportional to the memory you specify using the same ratio as a general purpose EC2 instance type.

-Lambda assumes an IAM role when it executes the function.

-Lambda also integrates with X-Ray for debugging:
-- Can trace Lambda with X-Ray.
-- Need to enable in the Lambda configuration and it will run the X-Ray daemon.
-- Use AWS SDK in your code.
+You upload the function code in many supported programming languages.
+AWS Lambda then runs function code in response to events.

+You can also set the required performance, concurrency limits, link directly to event sources, ...

+Lambda isn't supposed to be a long running process.

+Lambda is an example of Function-as-a-Service.

+No upfront or monthly subscription costs for a standard function.
+You'll simply pay per request as well as pay based on the duration of the code execution.

 ## Use cases